johnkary/johnkary.net/source/projects/index.md

 type: page
 published: true
 ---
 Most developers tinker.
 Some even see the light of day.

-These are mine.
+* * * * *

+### My most popular blog post&hellip;<br>[git add -p: The most powerful git feature you're not using yet](/blog/git-add-p-the-most-powerful-git-feature-youre-not-using-yet/)

+I love git.
+So late one night I recorded two screencasts about my favorite git feature.
+Turns out a lot of people didn't know about it and found it very useful!
+This post seems to become popular on Hacker News every few years.

 * * * * *